indurkarayush2004/-Image-OSINT-Image-Forensics/README.md

 - This repository is designed to provide practical knowledge, tools, and techniques for learning image forensic analysis in an ethical and responsible manner.

-## The Very Basic Thing to Know abou any image for OSINT, important question to Know about image
+## The Very Basic Thing to Know about any image for OSINT, important question to Know about image

 - ✅ When was the photo taken?
 (Date & Time)
 - ✅ Which mobile phone or camera was used to take it?